buttonwoodcx/bcx-expression-evaluator/ACKNOWLEDGEMENTS.md

-This tool was mainly extracted, and slightly modified from the expression parser of [aurelia-binding](https://github.com/aurelia/binding), which itself is a highly altered JS port of the Angular Dart parser.
+This tool was mainly extracted, modified and extended from the expression parser of [aurelia-binding](https://github.com/aurelia/binding), which itself is a highly altered JS port of the Angular Dart parser.

 Below are required notices from the two projects.